knative/docs/serving/installing-logging-metrics-traces.md

   from `Time Filter field name` and click on `Create` button.

-## Stackdriver, Prometheus & Grafana Setup
+## Stackdriver for logging, Prometheus & Grafana for metrics Setup

 You must configure and build your own Fluentd image if either of the following are true: